Required Abilities & Skills (ND)

 - General Biology (science-major level): 2 semesters or 3 quarters.
 Must cover concepts in cellular biology and genetics.
 Appropriate lab work required.
 Individual courses in the biological sciences may count if the above competencies are met, i.e., anatomy, physiology, microbiology, and botany.

 - Physics: 1 college-level course.
 It must be algebra-based; calculus-based is also acceptable.
 A lab is not required.

-Please note, applicants who have completed all of the prerequisite coursework and who have been fully admitted to the ND program are able to take selected first year ND courses the summer prior to beginning the ND program.
-This helps to significantly lighten the first year course load for an ND student.
+Applicants who have completed all of the prerequisite coursework and who have been fully admitted to the ND program may take selected first-year ND courses the summer prior to beginning the ND program.
+This helps to significantly lighten the first-year course load.

 Strongly Recommended Courses

 Though not required for admission, faculty recommend students complete biochemistry, anatomy and physiology, and botany coursework in addition to the prerequisite requirements.
 These courses will substantially enhance students' ability to master the naturopathic course material.

 Other Suggested Courses

 Biomedical ethics, philosophy of science, public speaking and English composition.

 Age of Course